HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/meetings_configuring_max.md

 3. Save the file.

-4. Restart the Sametime Meeting Server.
-Refer to [Starting and stopping Meeting servers](starting_and_stopping_meeting_servers.md) for details.
+4. Restart the Sametime Meetings server.